jjstickel/covid-19_ts_analysis/analyze_covide_time_series_notebook.md

 cvp.rate_global_plot(corona)
 ```

 Growth rate is the derivative of the cases (i.e., instantaneous slope for each day).
-Rates for some countries have decreased from their peak but seem to have continued linear growth (i.e., a flat rate).
+Rates for many countries have now decreased from their peak but have continued linear growth (i.e., a flat rate).

 ```python
 cvp.rate_US_plot(coronaUS, corona)